- Arkansas does maintain a list of eligible surplus lines insurers (see Other Comments section #1).

 - Arkansas has an industrial insured exemption for captive insurers only (see Appendix C) but otherwise follows the NRRA definition of exempt commercial policyholder (see Appendix C).

-- Surplus lines tax: 4% payable by broker.
+- Surplus lines tax: 4% payable by broker 60 days following the calendar quarter that the business was transacted.

 - Arkansas has not affiliated with any existing compact but may enter into an agreement (HB 2143).